 Limited supplementary benefits

 - extended medical coverage under the Alberta Child Health Benefit Program

 - school fees or expenses

 - annual supplementary benefit: up to $200 per year

 If you have questions about other programs you may be eligible for, talk with your CYS Caseworker.

 The income of a caregiver is not considered in determining eligibility for this program.
 Certain income that may be received on behalf of or directly by the child is considered for determining program eligibility.
 This income includes:

-- SFI or assured support where the child is a dependant
+- Income Support or Assured Income for the Severely Handicapped (AISH), where the child is listed as a dependant

 - income received through the child’s employment

 The Canada Child Benefit is an exempt income source.